-Alpen-Adria-Universität Klagenfurt (AAU) currently has three different sites: one in Klagenfurt, one in Vienna and one in Graz.
-Departments and research groups run by the Faculty of Interdisciplinary Studies (IFF) are based in Vienna and Graz.
+Alpen-Adria-Universität Klagenfurt (AAU) currently has two different sites: one in Klagenfurt and one in Vienna.
+Several departments and research groups run by the Faculty of Interdisciplinary Studies (IFF) are based in Vienna.
 Within a national higher education context, AAU’s sense of regional responsibility and its position as a “flagship institution” in terms of its smart specialisation strategy mean that it is much in demand as an institution, particularly within Carinthia itself.

 Strategic aims connected to location

 The principles guiding the university focus on anchoring Alpen-Adria-Universität Klagenfurt within the region, as well as fulfilling the requirements placed on it as a university.